Your travel guide dog

 More recently, travel regulations were further relaxed, giving tour operators even more flexibility with the types of itineraries they run in Cuba.
 This means virtually any tour in Cuba is legal for American travelers, but always check direct with the tour operator first.

-Options for guided tours in Cuba are vast and taking a tour is one of the best ways to have an authentic experience in this rich and diverse country.
+Options for Cuba travel include primarily guided tours in Cuba.
+Taking a tour is one of the best ways to have an authentic experience in this rich and diverse country.
 Taking a tour doesn't mean being stuck in a large group on a coach bus either.
 Some companies limit their groups to 10-15 like-minded travelers to provide an intimate, accessible experience.